The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 The next key to maintaining motivation during challenging and stressful times is to manage the emotional reactions triggered by your paleomammalian midbrain.

-The uncertainty of the situation you are facing can lead to anxiety, stress, and fear.
+Then the uncertainty of the situation you are facing leads to anxiety, stress, and fear.
 Your midbrain perceives this uncertainty as pain and seeks to avoid it by imagining worst-case scenarios.

 To regain control over your emotions, it’s important to change the context of your thoughts and emotions.
 This involves engaging your higher reasoning centres.